TyphoidTony/AVR-Serial-Button/README.md

 # Avr-Serial-Button
 A very simple way to create a single keyboard press from A Atmeg8 microcontroller via serial communication.
-USB solution to follow.

 ## Notes &  Limitations